This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Excuse me, but why “19”?
 How does the appearance of a 19-year-old differ from that of an 18-year-old.
 Or a 20-year-old for that matter?
 Is this another case of Rowling giving us a solid sounding number that just doesn’t add up?
 All we can really say is that by wizarding standards he was obviously a very young adult.

 Sirius Black isn’t our only source of information on this issue, of course.
 Harry caught a glimpse of young Barty in the Pensieve at the time of his sentencing, and Harry also placed him in his late teens by appearance.
 Thin, a mop of fair hair, and freckles.
 A very boyish-looking boy he sounds like.
 But he might have been just a bit older than he appeared.
-Once a youngster has his growth it becomes harder to estimate exact age.
+Once a youngster has his full growth it becomes harder to estimate exact age.

 Sirius Black’s statement also ought to tip us off that despite a traceable, rather tenuous family connection Sirius didn’t know the Crouches well enough to have any clear idea that Barty Crouch, Head of the DMLE, had a son, or how old the boy was supposed to be.
-Nor, it appears, that he had ever taken any notice of the boy while still at Hogwarts.
+Nor, it appears, that he had ever taken any notice of the boy while they were still at Hogwarts.
 For all that their time there would have had to have overlapped.

-This is no more than might be expected if we went by the 1958 Marauder’s birth year reckoning that I had previously drafted out in view of the tapestry sketch, and Barty had been no more than a 3rd year in Sirius’s final year.
+This is no more than might be expected if we went by the 1958 Marauder’s birth year reckoning that I had previously drafted out in response to the tapestry sketch, and Barty had been no more than a 3rd year in Sirius’s final year.
 But with the 1960 birth date for the Marauders that Rowling put into DHs it becomes harder for their mutual time at school not to have overlapped enough for them to have at least known what year the other was in.

 Mind you, by the time we were hearing all this, Sirius’s memory probably wasn’t all it should have been.
 But the Pensive 4 seem to have been sentenced soon enough after Sirius’s own imprisonment for their identities to have stuck.
 Even though Barty was believed to have died within a year.